robenkleene/audio-references/ios/drambo.md

 ### Importing Drum Hits

-1. Add a Sampler
+1. Add a `Generator > Sampler`
 2. Tap `Edit Zones`
-3. From the menu in the upper left, choose `Create zones from folder`
+3. From the hamburger menu in the upper left, choose `Create zones from folder`

 ### Sample Management